Nabinn/Nabinn.github.io/_posts/tutorials/git/2017-06-25-git-basics.md

 ## Commands

-### cloning a repository
+### clone
+- makes a copy of the remote repository on your computer
 ```
 git clone [url]
 ```
-- makes a copy of the remote repository on your computer

 {% highlight java linenos %}
 public class HelloWorld{